GilOliveira/schemadotorg/modules/schemadotorg_taxonomy/README.md

 Configuration
 -------------

-- Go to Schema.org properties configuration page.
+- Go to the Schema.org properties configuration page.
   (@see /admin/config/search/schemadotorg/settings/properties)
 - Enter Schema.org properties that should be mapped to a vocabulary.